naomidb/polyjuice/README.md

 Note that neither the output directory nor the archive directory need exist before running the program.
 If they do not exist, Polyjuice will make them for you.

 If a file does not have the 'DICM' marker, it will fail.
-If a file you need to read is failing, you can add `force=True` on `read_file` (in filch.py).
+If a file you need to read is failing, you can add `force=True` on `read_file` (in filch).

 `dataset = dicom.read_file(working_file, force=True)`